NicorDesigns/javawebdevcourse/docs/jee8jsjavacombo.md

 #### 3. Using the Request Dispatcher

+Next we will change the RegistrationServlets viewRegistration method but first we will update our presentation layer which is the viewRegistration.jsp

 	private void showRegistrationForm(HttpServletRequest request, HttpServletResponse response)
             throws ServletException, IOException
     {

-    	 request.getRequestDispatcher("/WEB-INF/jsp/view/registrationForm.jsp")
+    	 //Never use response object after a 'forward' request.getRequestDispatcher("/WEB-INF/jsp/view/registrationForm.jsp")
          .forward(request, response);
     }

-now forwards to the following JSP internally without using browser http redirect to
+now forwards to the following registrationForm JSP internally without using browser http redirect

 	<%@ page session="false" %>
 	<!DOCTYPE html>